psadmin-io/talk.adv-ps-admin2/slides/acm.md

 *ACM and Search Framework Demo*

+1. Log into the PIA
-1. Use the `SEARCH_TEMPLATE` ACM plugin
+1. Open the `SEARCH_TEMPLATE` ACM Template
+1. Configure the template variables
+1. Configure an ES node
-1. Configure a 3 node cluster (pre-configured)
+1. Show how you can configure a cluster
 1. Remove previously deployed PTSF data

     This removes it from the PSTF* tables, but not Elasticsearch